 So, a bargain boat, good sailing, no crowds and ice for your Rum Punch.
 It’s a no brainer really.

-Join us for summer 2017! www.barefootyachts.com
+Join us next summer! www.barefootyachts.com

 This year B.O.S.S celebrates our 20th Year anniversary of sharing our Barefoot Offshore Sailing School with a brand new course!
 What an amazing journey it has been!